GitYangFan/Pj.-Seminar-Robotik-und-CI/README.md

 - connect the JetBot to power, mouse, keyboard and a monitor

-- you should now be able to direclty boot Ubuntu 18.04 on the JetBot
+- you should now be able to direclty boot Ubuntu 18.04 on the JetBot (Attention: the following instruction only work on Ubuntu 18.04)

 - during the following guide you will create a file structure that looks like: